nanoix9/2019Papers/rm/comp811-assignment-stone.md

 Online forums and communities are selected as the data source for this study because with these approach we can collect more data from a diverse set of practitioners from different locations around the world and lower the data acquisition cost.
 In practice, data are collected from three English websites and one Chinese website:

 - Quora[^q]: general Question and Answer (QnA) site
-- Stackexchange[^se]: QnA community focusing on DevOps and related topics
+- StackExchange[^se]: QnA community focusing on DevOps and related topics
-- Reddit[^r]: a general interest-based online community
+- Reddit[^r]: general interest-based online community
 - Zhihu[^z]: largest Chinese QnA site

 [^q]: [quora.com](quora.com)